json420/dbase32/doc/dbase32.rst

     till the year 2106).
 The remaining 11 bytes are from ``os.urandom()``.

-    This ID function is aimed at event logging, where a (generally) monotonic ID will result in a b-tree grows in a much more space efficient manner.
+    This ID function is aimed at event logging, where a (generally) monotonic ID will result in a b-tree that grows in a more space efficient manner.

     If you provide the optional *timestamp* kwarg, this timestamp will be used.
     Otherwise the timestamp is built by calling ``time.time()``.